Consent to Let: Can I Let My House Without Telling My Lender?

 Your bank will usually issue an agreed period of time for you to lease your home.
-When this time period comes to an end, the stipulations in your residential mortgage agreement once again come into force and you are held to the previous terms.
+When this time period comes to an end, the stipulations in your residential mortgage agreement once again come into force.
+And you are again held to the previous terms.

 This means that if you continue to lease out your property you would be committing mortgage fraud.
-If you have a good reason, often the mortgage lender will extend the consent to let period or help you to switch to a buy-to-let mortgage.
+If you have a good reason, often the mortgage lender will extend the consent to let period.
+Or they’ll help you switch to a buy-to-let mortgage.

 What are the Terms of a Consent to Let Agreement?